bradenaw/juniper/docs/container/xheap.md

 NewPriorityQueue.
 Passing initial is faster (O(n)) than creating an empty priority queue and pushing each item (O(n * log(n))).

-Pop, Remove, and Update all take amoritized O(log(n)) time where n is the number of items in the queue.
+Pop, Remove, and Update all take amortized O(log(n)) time where n is the number of items in the queue.

 Len, Peek, Contains, and Priority take O(1) time.